This is a Boondockers Welcome host in Columbus, NC

 Electric Hookup: 30A

 Access Road Conditions: Please Note.
 I've just made adjustments to the size of rigs that I can accommodate.
 This is based on watching various folks attempt to get bigger rigs into my parking area.
 While I've always thought I had plenty of room, it isn't so.
 Ideal Rigs will be: Class B vans or truck campers of 24 - 25 feet or less.
 Travel Trailers like a tear drop or mini that's just 18 feet or less.
 Class A or C rigs that are 30 feet or less.
+These rigs will need to park in a different orientation and will probably need a small amount of leveling.
 What will not work is a long"ish" travel trailer pulled by a 20 ft. truck.
 There is just not room to safely get it situated without either tearing up my grass or gravel, tearing up a fence or two, or tearing up your camper/truck.
 So NO TRAVEL TRAILERS longer than 18 feet.
 I'm sorry for the inconvenience.
 We have a gravel driveway which has a couple of water break cutouts.
 (You could call them ruts.)
 They're no problem if you drive up slowly.
 Class B RVs will have no problem getting up the driveway.
 It's not steep.
 There's plenty of room to back in a Class B or a small travel trailer (18 feet or under), but you might need a spotter to keep from hitting the fence or the barn.
 Actually, you should have experience backing your trailer before attempting to back into my premier spot.
 Tow Vehicle Parking Details: There are several areas where a tow vehicle could be parked.

 Hosted By ColumbusMark